stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 a particular child zone at the published address for CDS notifications, the receiving side (parent registry or registrar) has two options:

+  1. Acknowledge receipt by sending a NOTIFY response as described in
-  1. Schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.
+     {{!RFC1996}} Section 4.7 (identical to NOTIFY query, but with QR bit set) and schedule an immediate check of the CDS and CDNSKEY RRsets as published by that particular child zone.

+     If the NOTIFY message contains an {{!RFC9567}} EDNS0 Report-Channel option with an agent domain subordinate or equal to one of the NS hostnames listed in the delegation, the processing party SHOULD report any errors occuring during CDS/CDNSKEY processing by sending a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.

      If the check finds that the CDS/CDNSKEY RRset has indeed changed, the parent MAY reset the scanning timer for children for which